What is the Content Audit Plugin?

 Content Audit Options

-• Front end display: Choose whether or not content status and ownership is displayed with authenticated users are displaying content
+- Front-end display: Choose whether or not content status and ownership are displayed when authenticated users display content

 Using Content Audit

-The Content Audit blocks are displayed on the right-hand side for pages and/or posts when in the editing interface and consists of three blocks:
+The Content Audit blocks are displayed on the right-hand side for pages and/or posts when in the editing interface and consist of three blocks:

-• Content Audit Attributes: set a audit attribute for the page/post (e.g., audited, needs review) or create a new attribute category
+- Content Audit Attributes: set an audit attribute for the page/post (e.g., audited, needs review) or create a new attribute category

 Content Audit Report